-ENROLL RF ZONE (0)
+RF ZONE OPTIONS (3)

+the PC4164.
+This section will only be made available when the PC4164 is enrolled.
+This section will describe the procedure for enrolling, deleting, placing and defaulting the PC4164 zones.
 This section is used to assign a wirless zone to the PC4164.
-Unlike the PC4108 and the PC4116 zone must be assigned to the module and then assigned to the partition.
-"Enroll RF Zone" allows the PC4164 know which zones belong to the module.
-When this section is entered the display will read "Enroll RF Zone" on the top line of the Display and "Serial # []" on the bottom line of the LCD.
-Enter in the 5 digit serial number (SN:XXXXX) found on the bottom of the zone transmitter section.
-Once the serial number has been entered the keypad display will show the "RF Zone enrolled" on the top line to the display and "Zone XXX" on the bottom line of the display (where XXX is the actual zone number the module is assigned to on the control panel).
+Unlike the PC4108 and the PC4116 zone must be assigned to the module and then assigned to the partition, "Enroll RF Zone" allows the PC4164 know which zones belong to the module.
+When this section is entered the display will read "Enroll RF Zone" on the top line of the Display and "Serial # [ ]" on the bottom line of the LCD.
+Enter in the 5 digit serial number (SN:XXXX) found on the bottom of the zone transmitter section.
+Once the serial number has been entered the keypad display will show the "RF Zone enrolled" on the top line to the display and "Zone XXX" on the bottom line of the display(where XXX is the actual zone number the module is assigned to on the control panel).
 As the zones are enrolled the serial number will fill the first available empty position.
 Example if zones 17 to 23 are used but zone 20 is empty the next zone that is enrolled will be placed in zone number 20 position.

-Note: The PC4164 supports wireless door contacts and motion detectors.
+NOTE: The PC4164 supports wireless door contacts and motion detectors.